anthonyjoeseph/history-stream/README.md

 ## Rerouting with redux

-Since rerouting is simply a `dispatch`ed side effect, we represent it as its own redux middleware.
+Since rerouting is simply a `dispatch`ed side effect, we represent it as its own redux middleware

 We can use an `NavigationProvider` to separate the middleware from its side effect.
-The default `NavigationProvider` is `HistoryNavigationProvider`, but lets roll our own for testing purposes:
+The default `NavigationProvider` is `HistoryNavigationProvider`, but lets roll our own for testing purposes

 ```ts
 import * as O from 'fp-ts/lib/Option'